envato/heroku-container-deploy-buildkite-plugin/README.md

 <proc-type>:<ecr>:<tag>
 ```

-### `skip-release-types` (Optional, Array of string)
+### `releasing` (Optional, Array of string)

-List of process type names to skip releasing.
-It will pull, tag and push these images, but it won't patch the Heroku Formation API with these image ids.
+List of process type names to be released.
+It will allays pull, tag and push all images, but it will only patch the Heroku Formation API with these images.

+Default: All process types in `process-type-images`

 ## Developing